 What is Kentucky Wisteria?

-Kentucky wisteria vines bloom in early to midsummer with tightly packed panicles (flower clusters) typically reaching 8-12 inches (20-30 cm.) long.
-The bright-green lance-shaped leaves of Kentucky wisteria are in a pinnately compound structure with 8-10 leaflets.
-The formation of 3- to 5-inch (7.6 to 12.7 cm.) long, slightly twisted, bean-like, olive green seedpods begins in late summer.
+Kentucky wisteria vines bloom in early to midsummer with tightly packed panicles (flower clusters) typically reaching 8 to 12 inches (20-31 cm.) long.
+The bright-green, lance-shaped leaves of Kentucky wisteria are in a pinnately compound structure with eight to ten leaflets.
+The formation of 3 to 5 inch (8-13 cm.) long, slightly twisted, bean-like, olive-green seedpods begin in late summer.

-This deciduous woody stemmed twining vine can grow 15 to 25 feet (4.5 to 7.6 m.) long.
-Like all twining vines, you will want to grow Kentucky wisteria vines on some support structure such as a trellis, arbor or chain link fence.
+This deciduous woody stemmed twining vine can grow 15 to 25 feet (5-8 m.) long.
+Like all twining vines, you will want to grow Kentucky wisteria vines on some support structure such as a trellis, arbor, or chain link fence.

 Growing Kentucky Wisteria